Last updated on August 30th, 2022

 Also Read: Can Diabetics Eat Jaggery?

 Can Diabetics Eat Sugarcane?

-There are numerous sugarcane juice benefits but, similar to other high sugar drinks, sugarcane juice should not be in the diabetic diet of any diabetic patients, because of high amount of sugar it will increase your sugar levels rapidly and can cause some severe health issues.
+There are numerous sugarcane juice benefits but, similar to other high sugar drinks, sugarcane juice should not be in the diabetic diet of any diabetic patients, because of the high amount of sugar will increase your sugar levels rapidly and can cause some severe health issues.

 Also claimed by some studies, polyphenol antioxidants present in sugarcane may help pancreas cells produce more insulin– the hormone that regulates your blood sugar.
 However, such studies need more research to establish this as a fact.

 Meanwhile, diabetic patients are advised to consult with their dietician to know if they can drink this naturally sweet beverage or should they avoid it entirely.

 Sugarcane juice is a natural, unprocessed beverage that is a good source of antioxidants, and several other essential minerals.

 Its high glycemic index makes it a perfect choice for people who want a healthy drink without thinking much about sudden spikes of glucose in their blood.